Master of Science in Information Security (MSIS)

 Core courses and electives are listed below.
 Students must take all nine core courses and three electives.
 Students who wish to take an additional elective must request approval from the program office prior to registration.
 If the thesis option is elected, students take six these credits in place of two electives.
 Plans for the thesis option must be made with and approved by the program office.Core Courses (three credits each)

 Option for Early Admission into the Ph.D.
 Program

 This option provides the opportunity for master’s students in information security to earn the Ph.D. in information assurance or information systems in a shorter time.
 In addition to the requirements specified in the section Early Admission into the Ph.D.
-Program, the student must complete all five security-related courses (ISEC 600, 620, 640, 650, and 660) and their prerequisites (CISC 640 and 650, and MSIT 630).
+Program in the Graduate Catalog, the student must complete all five security-related courses (ISEC 600, 620, 640, 650, and 660) and their prerequisites (CISC 640 and 650, and MSIT 630).